-MEDP 1013 Introduction to Medical 3 cr.
-Professions I
+MEDP 1013 Introduction to Medical Professions I 3 cr.
 Sem: F 4.5 Lec.
-Hrs./week in accordance with Arkansas Dept. of Career Education Requirements Available only to high school students enrolled in the MSCC Technical Center, this survey course introduces students to a variety of health care careers and helps them learn the basic information about outstanding medical history and events, health care systems, human growth and development, nutrition and health, processes of disease, and medical ethics.
+Hrs./week in accordance with Arkansas Dept. of Career Education Requirements Available only to high school students enrolled in the Mid-South Technical Center, this survey course introduces students to a variety of health care careers and helps them learn the basic information about outstanding medical history and events, health care systems, human growth and development, nutrition and health, processes of disease, and medical ethics.
 Emphasis is given to the development of basic competencies in medical math, medical terminology, communication, and the skills and competencies associated with basic information and personal qualities needed for employment.

-MEDP 1033 Medical Terminology 3 cr.
-Sem: F 3 Lec.
+MEDP 1033 Medical Terminology Sem: F 3 Lec.
 Hrs./week